110 Timber Lane

 For four years, Scott served as Warren County public affairs director writing over $1 million in successful grants.
 His work has resulted in community improvements such as the geothermal retrofit at the Annett Nature Center and the one hundred-foot, 20 kilowatt wind turbine that now powers that entire facility.
 He secured $100,000 to underwrite the renovation of the old People’s Bank building on the Indianola Square, which is now the Warren County Courthouse Annex.

-Scott is currently heading up a three-year, multi-phase effort to pave the pedestrian walking areas at the Warren County fairgrounds, financed entirely by grants and contributions.
+Scott is currently heading up a multi-phase effort to pave the pedestrian walking areas at the Warren County fairgrounds, financed entirely by grants and contributions.
 Upon completion, this project will allow every Warren County resident to easily access and move about the fairgrounds.
-He worked with the DNR and the Iowa legislature to secure $750,000 to rebuild four cabins at Ahquabi State Park, originally built by the Civilian Conservation Corp.
+He is working with the DNR and his colleagues in the Iowa Legislature to secure $750,000 to rebuild four cabins at Ahquabi State Park, originally built by the Civilian Conservation Corp.
+He secured an Energy Efficiency and Energy Block Grant to install a 20 kw wind turbine Annett Nature Center, which now powers the facility with clean renewable energy.

 Scott is a past vice-president of the Disability Rights Iowa Board of Directors and has served on the Graceland University Alumni Board of Directors.
+Scott currently serves on the Warren County Philanthropic Partnership Board of Directors, and is a past member of the Warren County Coalition Against Domestic Violence Board of Directors.
 He has received the American Cancer Society Distinguished Service Award and the American Heart Association Director’s Award.
 He has served on the Warren County Leadership Institute Board of Directors and is a member of the Indianola Noon Lion’s Club.
-Scott currently owns and operates a professional writing and communications company.
+Scott currently owns and operates a professional writing, communications, and community development company.

-Scott Ourth lives in Ackworth, Iowa, with his wife, Dr. Heather Ourth, and their son Logan, an eighth-grader at Indianola Middle School.
-He is an active member of the Community of Christ Church and is an accomplished outdoorsman.
-Scott enjoys reading history, studying the natural sciences, extended canoe, hiking, and camping excursions.
+Scott Ourth lives in Ackworth, Iowa, with his wife, Dr. Heather Ourth, and their son Logan, a student at Indianola High School.
+Scott is an active member of the Community of Christ Church and is an accomplished outdoorsman.
+He enjoys reading history, studying the natural sciences, and extended canoe, hiking, and camping excursions.